danielefavi/ai-db-doc-agents/README.md

 ⚠️ **Please Note:** This project is currently **under development**.
 Features may change, and bugs might be present.

-* **Important:** As the project is evolving, the names of the specific LLM and Embedding models used by the agents are currently **hardcoded** within the Streamlit pages.
-Future versions will have model selection more dynamic, through the UI.

 ---

 ## Technology Stack